bitRAKE/fasmg_playground/win64/AutoHeap/readme.txt

 Why not just catch EXCEPTION_ACCESS_VIOLATION exceptions?

 Complex algorithms can be problematic.
-So, the added layers of scrutiny are desireable.
+So, the added layers of scrutiny are desirable.
 Memory granularity makes sparse random access overly wasteful.
 Other code is running in our process and protections prevent unintended access.